ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - Missing references - another way

-*"... my friend, Edsger Djisktra, thought the null reference was a bad idea"*
+>... my friend, Edsger Djisktra, thought the null reference was a bad idea

-*"If you have a null reference, then every bachelor who you represent in your object structure will seem to be married polyamorously to the same person, Nulla"*
+>If you have a null reference, then every bachelor who you represent in your object structure will seem to be married polyamorously to the same person, Nulla

-*"I did know that there was a solution to this problem based on the idea of discrimination of objects belonging to a disjoint union class"*
+>I did know that there was a solution to this problem based on the idea of discrimination of objects belonging to a disjoint union class

 [Null References: The Billion Dollar Mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare)